Can women really enjoy casual sex?

 I’ve been there, it’ll end in tears, probably your own.

 Do read to point six to see how play parties and group sex could work for you.

-Chemistry is king
+Chemistry is king with casual sex

 From pheromones to gut instinct, so much about sexual attraction can only be judged in person, and of course, inviting a stranger to your home or heading to theirs has its risks, so it’s important to spend time with them.

 Check-with yourself; Are you excited?
 Does this feel right?
 Do you trust this person with your body?
 If that’s a yes… go play.

 If you’re using a social platform like the Killing Kittens App, a line like; “I think you could really turn me on, let’s grab a coffee to see if this chemistry translates into real life.”

 If they aren’t willing to meet for just a coffee, this indicates a lack of respect and not someone you’d want to get involved with.

 Obvious yes, but also when you feel safe, you relax more and will find it easier to orgasm….